 The best think about having someone else drive you on a trip to Northern California’s wine country is that you won’t have to worry so much about how many taster-sized glasses of wine you can have to drink.

 We recommend booking a tour of more than just Muir Woods, to give you the opportunity to see more of the north bay.
 And there are plenty of tours that also take in Sonoma, Sausalito, or Tiburon along the way.

 If you’re heading into Sonoma, you’ll get to explore the Carneros region of wineries, explore vineyards and sample a variety of different wines.
 Tours will usually throw in a lunch stop and suggest some great places to eat, taking the gamut of price ranges into consideration.

 You might not know this if you’re visiting from overseas, but it is customary for American wineries to charge for tastings.
 So if you visit on your own, be prepared to pay a tasting fee before you get to sample the products.

 Enjoy dinner at Bon Voyage

 We know you’re not ready to leave the beautiful city yet, but you will want to try the dumplings and cocktails at Bon Voyage on Valencia Street.
-The decor is cool and modern, and the Chinese-American menu includes all the favourites like kung pao chicken and pork and shrimp wontons.
+The décor is cool and modern, and the Chinese-American menu includes all the favorites like kung pao chicken and pork and shrimp wontons.